rtablada/laravel-vps-guide/ubuntu/nginx.md

-# Laravel 4 with Apache on Ubuntu 12.10
+# Laravel 4 with Nginx on Ubuntu 12.10

 To get started with this guide, I assume you have a running installation of Ubuntu with terminal access (either through SSH to a remote server/VPS or on a terminal prompt in a virtual/physical machine).